Skin Tag Removal, Treatment and Removal of

 Common Warts

 Common warts are small, contagious growths caused by a strain of the human papilloma virus.
-Very commonly found on the hands and fingers of both children and adults.
+Very commonly found on the hands and fingers.
 Warts often need 2/3 treatments to eradicate them completely.
+(Please note, we do not treat genital warts) Appointments include consultation, dermoscopy assessment, treatment/removal and aftercare.

 Mole Reduction